wouterdebie/i2cssh/README.markdown

         -F, --fullscreen                 Fullscreen
         -g, --grid WxH                   Grid size
         -u, --username USERNAME          SSH username
+        -c, --cluster CLUSTERNAME        Name of the cluster specified in ~/.i2csshrc

 The cluster file format is one host per line.

+## i2csshrc

+The i2csshrc file is a YAML formatted file that contains the following structure:

+    ---
+    clusters:
+      mycluster:
+        - host1
+        - host2
+        - ...

 ## Contributing to i2cssh